francis-clairicia/EasyNetwork/README.md

         self,
         client: AsyncStreamClient[ResponseType],
     ) -> AsyncGenerator[None, RequestType]:
+        try:
-        request: RequestType = yield  # A JSON request has been sent by this client
+            request: RequestType = yield  # A JSON request has been sent by this client except StreamProtocolParseError:
+            # Invalid JSON data sent
+            # This is an example of how you can answer to an invalid request
+            await client.send_packet({"error": "Invalid JSON", "code": "parse_error"})
+            return

         self.logger.info(f"{client.address} sent {request!r}")